Mortgage rates hit fresh 14-year highs

 Mortgage rates continued to climb on Thursday, hitting their highest levels in 14 years, figures show.

-Average two- and five-year fixed rates jumped to 6.65% and 6.51% respectively as UK borrowing costs remained elevated amid continued political and economic uncertainty.
+Average two-and five-year fixed rates jumped to 6.65% and 6.51% respectively as UK borrowing costs remained elevated amid continued economic uncertainty.

 One analyst warned mortgages were a "long way" from beginning to come down.